 - Mixing Bowls.
 This set is ideal for recipes that require multiple bowls.

 - Non-Slip Cutting Board.
 This cutting board will stay put as you cut the tofu.

 This air fryer works like a dream!
 It’s the ideal size and has a multitude of different cooking methods.

 As you’ve now seen, air fryer tofu is simple to make, tasty, and versatile.

-Of all the ways to use tofu, don’t be surprised when you catch yourself enjoying it my favorite way of them all: munched right out of the air fryer basket!
+Of all the ways to use tofu, don’t be surprised when you catch yourself enjoying it straight from the air fryer basket!